 Cats with mobility problems may need even lower sides.
 This typically goes for kittens as well, at least until they are grown up.
 For these cats, the sides shouldn’t be more than 2.5 – 3.5 inches.

 For most cats, we recommend the Frisco High-Sided Cat Litter Box, as the overall best cat litter box.
 It features slightly higher-than-average sides to keep the litter in the litter box.
 The entrance is still short enough to allow entry for most cats, though.
 There isn’t anything fancy about this box.
 Instead, it is simple, effective, and inexpensive.
 If you just want a litter box that does what it’s supposed to, this is the best option.

 Hopefully, our reviews helped you choose the best litter box for your purposes.

 - How to Travel with a Cat Litter Box (5 Tips)

-- 6 Best Litter Boxes to Stop Tracking in 2021 – Reviews & Top Picks
+- 6 Best Litter Boxes to Stop Tracking – Reviews & Top Picks